Shapsty/SeedMod/README.md

 1. NONE that I know of

 # TODO
+1. Make SimpleBlockMap
-1. Actually do the SeedOverlay command
+2. Actually do the SeedOverlay command
 This requires well doing it, we should start off just by printing all of the blocks that dont match into chat before we try and render them.

-2. Render the SeedOverlay
+3. Render the SeedOverlay